Migrate Load Balancer to availability zone support

 This guide describes how to migrate Load Balancer from non-availability zone support to availability support.
 We'll take you through the different options for migration.

-- Availability zones are supported with Standard SKU for both load balancer and Public IP.
+- Use Standard SKU for load balancer and Public IP for availability zones support.

 - Basic SKU type isn't supported.

 - To create or move this resource, one should have the Network Contributor role or higher.